Killing of Richard Ward: Aftermath

 McWhorter, the deputy who fatally shot Richard Ward three times in the chest, subsequently stated that he thought Ward was reaching for his gun.
 According to the report by the district attorney CIT, it was revealed that Richard possessed no weapon and autopsy found a prescription anti-anxiety pill in his pocket.
 In October 2022, Colorado's 10th Judicial District Attorney J.E.
 Chostner, eventually ruled that McWhorter's shooting of Ward was justified.

 Ward's mother, Kristy Ward Stamp, said the loss had "broken" her heart.
 Ward's mother and the defense attorney for his family showed their disgust at how the Pueblo sheriff's office handled Richard Ward's killing.
 "This was nothing short of state-sanctioned murder of a citizen who should not have been arrested, let alone killed in broad daylight," said the Ward family's attorney, Darold Killmer, in a statement according to the Washington Post.

 Award to the deputy

-On 17 February 2023, Charles McWhorter was awarded a purple heart by the Pueblo County Sheriff's Office for allegedly sustaining injuries to his forehead, fingers, back, knee, and neck while shooting Richard Ward three times at close range, killing him on February 22, 2022.
-He was awarded four days before Ward's family launched a wrongful death case against him and his organization in federal court.
+On February 17, 2023, Charles McWhorter was awarded a purple heart by the Pueblo County Sheriff's Office for sustaining injuries to his forehead, fingers, back, knee, and neck while attempting to subdue suspect Richard Ward.
+Ward was fatally wounded in the incident.
+The award came four days before Ward's family filed a federal wrongful death case.
 The family attorney stated that Ward's family were not aware of the award when they filed the complaint.
 Killmer added that the award was "truly a brazen act which mocks the very purpose of a Purple Heart".